khofstadter/enhancingaudiodescription.com/_posts/2025-01-13-darci-conference.md

 ### Buses

 More information on bus routes to the university can be found [here](https://www.york.ac.uk/about/transport-maps-parking/bus-rail-taxi/).
+The bus that comes to our campus is number 6.
+From the bus station, it takes around five minutes to walk to our building once you arrive on campus.
+If you arrive in York by train, get on the number 6 bus at the bus station located in front of the train station.
+Taxis are also available at the train station as an alternative to the bus.

 <br>